swarmpit/swarmpit/README.md

 docker stack deploy -c swarmpit/docker-compose.yml swarmpit
 ```

-[This stack](docker-compose.yml) is a composition of Swarmpit and CouchDB.
+[This stack](docker-compose.yml) is a composition of Swarmpit, its agent and CouchDB.
 Feel free to edit the stackfile to change a port on which will be Swarmpit published and we're strongly recommending you to specify `db-data` volume driver to shared-volume driver of your choice.
 Alternatively, you can link db service to the specific node by using [constraint](https://docs.docker.com/compose/compose-file/#placement).

 Swarmpit is published on port `888` by default and you can sign in with user/pass `admin/admin`.